Vlinder Guyot: Composition

 Vlinder Guyot has erupted alkali basalt, basanite and hawaiite containing hornblende and plagioclase, oceanite, tholeiite and trachybasalt, while Oma Vlinder has erupted hawaiite.
-Isotope data show some affinity to rocks recovered at Pitcairn and Rarotonga.
-Other materials encountered include pelagic chalks, ferromanganese crusts up to 12.2 cm thick, hyaloclastite, limestone of foraminiferal and reefal origin, mud, phosphorite, turbidites, volcaniclastic rocks as well as lithified clays, gravelstones, sandstone, siltstone and tuffites.
+The rocks are undersatured in silica, and isotope data show some affinity to rocks recovered at Pitcairn and Rarotonga.
+Other materials encountered include pelagic chalks, ferromanganese crusts up to 12.2 cm thick, hyaloclastite, limestone of foraminiferal and reefal origin, mud, phosphorite, turbidites, volcaniclastic rocks lithified clays, gravelstones, sandstone, siltstone and tuffites.

 Presumably, tholeiites form the base of the seamount and alkaline-subalkaline rocks its summit, while basanites occur in the secondary cones.
+There is evidence that fractional crystallization processes influenced the composition of Vlinder's rocks.
 Meanwhile, sediments such as limestone and silt and ferromanganese crusts cover the summit plateau.
-Weathering of volcanic rocks has produced iddingsite and palagonite, with calcite, chlorite and phyllipsite.
+Weathering of volcanic rocks has produced iddingsite and palagonite, with calcite, chlorite and phillipsite.

 Geologic history

-Based on argon-argon dating, the northwestern edifice appears to be 102.4 - 100.2 million years old while the various dates obtained on samples from Vlinder and Oma Vlinder cluster around 95.1 ± 0.5 million years ago.
+Based on argon-argon dating, the northwestern edifice appears to be 102.4 – 100.2 million years old while the various dates obtained on samples from Vlinder and Oma Vlinder cluster around 95.1 ± 0.5 million years ago.
 Oma Vlinder and the main Vlinder Guyot appear to have the same ages and drowned at the same time, while the post-erosional cone is about 20-30 million years younger than Vlinder.
-The northwestern volcanic centre is too old to have been formed by the Magellan hotspot, while the post-erosional cone may relate to the Samoa hotspot that passed close to Vlinder Guyot between 75 - 65 million years ago or to plate tectonic processes.
+The northwestern volcanic centre is too old to have been formed by the Magellan hotspot, while the post-erosional cone may relate to the Samoa hotspot that passed close to Vlinder Guyot between 75 – 65 million years ago or to plate tectonic processes.
 Miocene volcanic rocks have been found as well, and Cretaceous clays have been reported.

 During the Aptian to Turonian, limestone deposits formed on Vlinder Guyot which are recognizable on the rift zones, Oma Vlinder and in parts of the main guyot.
 These limestones formed in lagoon and reef environments and contain fossils of bivalves, bryozoans, corals, echinoderms, foraminifera, gastropods, molluscs and rudists; rudists and corals were among the most important reef builders when at the time Vlinder Guyot was an atoll.
 Its drowning commenced in the Albian to Cenomanian times although evidence of continued emergence exists until the Paleocene; shallow areas may have been formed by late-stage volcanic eruptions that formed new cones on the flat top; they may have been emplaced on reefs and above sea level.
 The youngest volcanic rocks are 15 ± 2 million years old.